vinted/sbomsftw/README.md

-  -o, --output string                where to output SBOM results: (defaults to stdout when unspecified) -t, --tags strings                 tags to use when SBOMs are uploaded to Dependency Track (optional) -u, --upload-to-dependency-track   whether to upload collected SBOMs to Dependency Track (default: false)
+  -o, --output string                where to output SBOM results: (defaults to stdout when unspecified) -t, --tags strings                 tags to use when SBOMs are uploaded to Dependency Track (optional) -u, --upload-to-dependency-track   whether to upload collected SBOMs to Dependency Track (default: false) -g, --organization                 used to specify when using github app for token generation

 Use "subcommand [command] --help" for more information about a command.
 ```